Densuper/ShizuFetch/README.md

 ---

 ## 🛠️ Tech Stack

- * **Language:** Kotlin
+- **Language:** Kotlin
- * **UI Architecture:** XML Layouts + ViewBinding + Material Design 3 Components
+- **UI Architecture:** XML Layouts + ViewBinding + Material Design 3 Components
- * **Networking:** Retrofit 2 + OkHttp + Java HttpURLConnection (for direct GitHub REST API operations)
+- **Networking:** Retrofit 2 + OkHttp + Java HttpURLConnection (for direct GitHub REST API operations)
- * **Local Caching & Storage:** SharedPreferences Architecture (via custom managers)
+- **Local Caching & Storage:** SharedPreferences Architecture (via custom managers)
- * **Concurrency:** Native Kotlin Threads + Android Main Looper Handlers
+- **Concurrency:** Native Kotlin Threads + Android Main Looper Handlers
- * **Rich Text Rendering:** Markwon Markdown Library (for Readme displaying)
+- **Rich Text Rendering:** Markwon Markdown Library (for Readme displaying)
- * **Image Loading:** Coil (with custom rounded corner transformations)
+- **Image Loading:** Coil (with custom rounded corner transformations)
- * **Cloud Backend:** Google Apps Script + Google Sheets API (for central catalog and blacklists)
+- **Cloud Backend:** Google Apps Script + Google Sheets API (for central catalog and blacklists)
- * **Build System:** Gradle
+- **Build System:** Gradle

 ---

-🤝 Contributing
+## 🤝 Contributing

 We welcome contributions!
 If you’d like to improve Shizu CoreFetch, please follow these steps:

 1. Fork the repo
- 2. Create a feature branch (git checkout -b feature/amazing-feature)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
- 3. Commit your changes (git commit -m 'Add amazing feature')
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
- 4. Push to the branch (git push origin feature/amazing-feature)
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 Read the full Contribution Guidelines for details on coding conventions and localization.

+---

 ## Acknowledgments & Design Assets

 The user interface of Shizu CoreFetch relies on clean and professional iconography.
-The icons used throughout the application are sourced from the **Iconsax** library.
+The icons used throughout the application are sourced from the **[Iconsax](https://github.com/glenthemes/iconsax/tree/gh-pages)** library.
 To ensure optimal performance, crisp scaling across all screen densities, and memory efficiency on Android, all utilized icons were converted from their original formats into native Android Vector Drawable (XML) formats.

+---

 ## 📜 License

-This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 – see the [LICENSE](LICENSE) file for details.

 ---